Welcome to our 5-minute guide to the best dirt bike gifts – that riders like me actually want.

 Picking Dirt Bike Goggles

 Goggles are a little more rider specific than gloves.
 I have different goggles for different scenarios.
+If you know the type they like, you can jump over to here (100% or Oakley are usually a good shout).

 However, from a comfort perspective I use roll offs as I find most other goggles end up too close to my face (I guess I have a funny-shaped head).